michaelcbrown/endeavourOS-dotfiles/endev_notes.md

 yay -Syu zuki-themes

-Use lxappearance to change theme to Zukitwo, mouse cursor to Adwaita
+Use lxappearance to change theme to Zukitwo, mouse cursor to Adwaita, default font to cantarell regular 14 or, the config file appears to be in ~/.config/gtk-3.0/settings.ini

 ### brightness
 yay -Syu brillo